 The USB debugging mode is hidden in your Android phone.
 You may not be able to find it easily by simply going into the settings application on your phone.
 It was visible in the settings app prior to Android 4.2.2 KitKat.
 Keeping in view the sensitivity of the feature, Google hid the entire developer options in Android 4.2.2 KitKat onwards.
 In order to enable the USB debugging mode in Android KitKat, Lollipop, Marshmallow or Nougat now, you first have to enable the developer options and only then you are capable of enabling the said mode.

-To save a few minutes of Android users, we have put up this method here which explains how to enable USB debugging on Android KitKat, Android Lollipop, Android Marshmallow and Android Nougat powered smartphones/tablets.
-Have a look on the steps and get it done right away.
+To save a few minutes of Android users, we have put up this method here which explains how to enable USB debugging on Android KitKat, Android Lollipop, Android Marshmallow, Android Nougat, Android Oreo and Android Pie powered smartphones/tablets.
+Have a look at the steps and get it done right away.

 - In settings tap About device.